Elden Ring bosses: How many bosses you'll battle and tips to beat them

 But what else can you take advantage of to make a brutal encounter a little simpler?
 Well, as we touched upon early, magic will be key!
 "Ashes" are things that can be attached to weapons that will give them a power boost, while there are various spells and summons you can try out to give you an edge.
 A lot to think about, but any way to make some of these fights easier is something we will take as some are guaranteed to be as brutal and as difficult as boss fights can get.

-But above all, the thing to keep in mind with boss fights is something that is key to many across all sorts of games - patterns.
+But above all, the thing to keep in mind with boss fights is key to many across all sorts of games – patterns.
 Bosses will have attack patterns, pretty scary ones, that will be coming your way and a large part of staying alive will be down to how well you can remember what is coming and when.

 Be ready to die a lot if you take a boss on, and remember that practice and patience will be key.
-These bosses are tough, but they can all be defeated - it may just take you a while to learn the pattern and how to work around it!
+These bosses are tough, but they can all be defeated – it may just take you a while to learn the pattern and how to work around it.

 Read more on Elden Ring: